2005:

 1993:

-Senior executive and Disney Legend Donn Tatum passes away in Los Angeles, California.
-Walt Disney first recruited Tatum in 1956, as production business manager.
-He later served on the Company's Board of Directors and as vice president and administrative assistant to Roy O. Disney.
-As the first president of Walt Disney World Co., Tatum helped build Walt Disney World and develop EPCOT Center.
+was first recruited by Walt Disney in 1956, as production business manager.
+He later served on the Company's Board of Directors and as vicepresident and administrative assistant to Roy O. Disney.
+As the first president of Walt Disney World Co., Tatum helped build Walt Disney World and EPCOT Center.
+He will be named a Disney Legend the following October.

 1998:

 The Wildhorse Saloon, a 27,000-square-foot entertainment venue, opens at Downtown Disney Pleasure Island, Florida.
-The Wildhorse Saloon (located at 1630 Biena Vista Drive) sits on the former site of the Fireworks Factory restaurant.
+The Wildhorse Saloon (located at 1630 Buena Vista Drive) sits on the former site of the Fireworks Factory restaurant.

 Disney holds a wrap party at the Florida Animation Studio for its newly completed feature Mulan.
 (It will have its world premiere 5 days later.)